DOLPHIN

 If I come alone, will I feel comfortable?

-over twelve years and, other than one instance, have never had
+and, other than one instance, have never had a participant who wasn't

-a participant who wasn't totally satisfied with the whole experience.
+totally satisfied with the whole experience.
+We provide a very loving

-We provide a very loving and safe environment where each person
+and safe environment where each person is honored and respected.

-early in the week and have lots of fun in the process.
+of fun in the process.

 11)